oracle-devrel/technology-engineering/ai-and-app-modernisation/ai-services/generative-ai-service/vision-genai/README.md

-# Summarize Image using OCI AI Vision Service and OCI Generative AI Service
+# Describe an image using OCI AI Vision Service and OCI Generative AI Service

 ## Introduction
 In this article, we'll explore how to describe an image using OCI AI Vision Service and OCI Generative AI Service.